datawrapper/snippets/2020-04-30-most-expensive-records/README.md

-# Top 100 most expensive records sold on Discogs
+# Top 100 most expensive music records sold on Discogs

 This is a collection of node.js scripts used to scrape the Discogs blog to get a list of top 100 most expensive records sold on its marketplace.